aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 We couldn't just remove the `XDEBUG_SESSION` session cookie since it is actually required for debugging.

-## Sidebar: How XDebug works with the VSCode Debugger
+## Aside: How XDebug works with the VSCode Debugger

 For the curious, I am going to explain how the PHP XDebug extension collaborates with your VSCode PHP Debug extension to allow setting breakpoints and debugging your application.